Brand Style Guide: Your Key to a Consistent Brand Image

 Why a brand style guide matters

-A brand guide spells out your design expectations and visual style to your team.
+A brand style guide spells out your design expectations and visual style to your team.
 It offers a framework for what various materials will look like.
 It’s a starting point for all marketing efforts.
 It sets the limits that boost marketing creativity.
 Using strong style guidelines builds a consistent message across platforms.
 It avoids a mismatch between what you want to say, and how it appears to your customers.

 Consistency builds brand awareness which builds trust.
 You want your audience to recognize you and feel like they know you.
 Why?
 Consistent brand messaging across channels increases revenue by 23%.